Human sexual response cycle: Plateau phase

 The plateau phase is the period of sexual excitement prior to orgasm.
 The phase is characterised by an increased circulation and heart rate in both sexes, increased sexual pleasure with increased stimulation and further increased muscle tension.
 Also, respiration continues at an elevated level.
 Prolonged time in the plateau phase without progression to the orgasmic phase may result in sexual frustration.

 Plateau in males

 During this phase, the male urethral sphincter contracts (preventing urine from mixing with semen, and retrograde ejaculation) and muscles at the base of the penis begin a steady rhythmic contraction.
 Males may start to secrete seminal fluid or pre-ejaculatory fluid and the testicles rise closer to the body.

 Plateau in females

-The plateau stage in females is basically a continuation of the same changes evident in the excitement stage.
+The plateau stage in females is a continuation of the same changes evident in the excitement stage.
 The clitoris becomes extremely sensitive and withdraws slightly, and the Bartholin glands produce further lubrication.
 The tissues of the outer third of the vagina swell, and the pubococcygeus muscle tightens, reducing the diameter of the opening of the vagina.
 Masters and Johnson refer to the changes that take place during the plateau stage as the orgasmic platform.